coding test

 9. Include Interviews: Combine coding tests with interviews to assess problem-solving skills in real time.
 Interviews also provide an opportunity to clarify doubts and discuss the candidate’s approach.

-10. Evaluate Problem-Solving Process: Evaluate not just the final solution but also the candidate’s problem-solving approach.
-Consider partial credit for candidates who demonstrate a strong understanding of the problem even if the solution is incomplete.
+10. Evaluate the Problem-Solving Process: Evaluate not just the final solution but also the candidate’s problem-solving approach.
+Consider giving partial credit to candidates who demonstrate a strong understanding of the problem, even if the solution is incomplete.

 11. Continuous Improvement: Collect feedback from both candidates and evaluators on the coding test process.
 Use this feedback to refine and improve the testing process for future candidates.